bisq-network/bisq/docs/tor-upgrade.md

    - Find out the current `netlayer` version (see `netlayerVersion` in `bisq/build.gradle`)
    - Find that release on the project's [releases page][3]
    - The release description says which tor version it includes
-- Find out the latest available tor release
+ - Find the desired tor release
-   - See the [official tor changelog][4]
+    - See the [tor changelog][4]
+ - Find which tor browser version introduces the desired tor binary version
+   - See the [tor browser changelog][6]

 ### 2. Update `tor-binary`